piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

       - us-west-2
 ```

-The above configuration means that the `cf-eu11` platform region is allowed to use only the `eu-central-1` provider region, while all other platform regions are allowed to use `us-east-1` and `us-west-2` provider regions.
+The above configuration means that the `cf-eu11` platform region can only use the `eu-central-1` provider region, while all other platform regions can use the `us-east-1` and `us-west-2` provider regions.

-## Display names and zones
+## Display Names and Zones

-The json schema, which defines allowed regions, contains a list of a region display name, which is shown to the user.
-All region must have corresponding display name and set of zones defined in the `providersConfiguration`.
+The JSON schema, which defines allowed regions, contains a list of region display names, which are shown to the user.
+Each region must have a corresponding display name and a set of zones defined in the `providersConfiguration` section.
 The display name is shown to the user in the UI, while the zones are used by the provisioning process to create a worker node pool.
 ```yaml
 providersConfiguration:
   aws: